rohit-2059/DermaAi/README.md

 # 🩺 DermaSense.ai - Skin Disease Detection System

-An AI-powered web application that detects and classifies skin diseases from uploaded images using deep learning and computer vision.
+An AI-powered web application that detects and classifies skin diseases from uploaded images using deep learning.

 ## 🌟 Features